This webpage takes up about 1 megabyte of space on our server.

 - If you attempted to download 175ZB at the average current internet connection speed, it would take you 1.8 billion years to download!

-If you look at all these statistics, it is not difficult to see how global data has exploded in recent years and will continue to grow at an incredible rate.
-However, the figures for 2019 and even early 2020 are already out of date, as the amount of data is already so large that we can hardly keep up.
-Whether we will reach the enormous projected target 175 zettabytes by 2025 remains to be seen, but one thing is certain: we will have generated more data than ever before, more than any person could possibly experience, the web has become more than the sum of its content.
+Looking at all these statistics, it’s clear how global data has exploded recently and will continue to grow exponentially.
+However, the figures for 2019 and even early 2020 are already out of date, as the amount of data is already so large we can hardly keep up.
+Whether we will reach the enormous projected target 175 zettabytes by 2025 remains to be seen, but one thing is certain: we will have generated more data than ever before.
+With more data than any person could possibly experience, the web has become more than the sum of its content.